Should Investors Worry About G - GuruFocus.com

-The latest data from GuruFocus shows that SVP Finance, CFO Brian Hahn sold 3700 shares of GlycoMimetics Inc (GLYC) on 2023-05-17.
+The latest data from GuruFocus shows that EVP & CMO Kenneth Allard sold 792 shares of Gartner Inc (IT) on 2023-05-18.

-Investors may be concerned when an insider sells shares.
-It could be a sign that insiders are turning bearish on the stock of their own company.
-Insiders have a unique advantage in determining the value of their company, so when they begin selling, investors pay attention.
-Let’s take a look at this insider sell to see if GlycoMimetics Inc deserves some skepticism from investors.

-Over the past year, Brian Hahn has sold 3700 shares in total.
+Over the past year, Kenneth Allard has sold 2652 shares in total.

-In other words, the recent sell was the only time that Brian Hahn sold shares over the past year.
-It is possible that they have recently changed their mind about the stock due to some unfavorable development.
+This means that Kenneth Allard has been selling their company’s stock over a longer term.
+This could actually be a positive sign for the stock, contrary to expectations.
+When insiders sell frequently, it could be because their company issues a lot of stock options to pay executives.
+The executives will then sell some of the new shares for cash.
+Of course, it is also possible that the selling was due to insiders becoming more bearish on the stock.
+Investors should be cautious when evaluating insider selling.

 Insider trends